daidensacha/buttonStyler/README.md

 -  **Copy to clipboard**  \- A button for users to copy the CSS style.

--  **footer**  \- Simple Footer with the social links from the navbar replicated, as above so below.
+-  **Footer**  \- Simple Footer with the social links from the navbar replicated, as above so below.

 -  **Functional Requirements**